-As time went on, bunion issues continued, and doctors tried to invent new treatments.
-In 1881, Dr. Reverdin had the first real successful procedure for treating bunions.
-It was a means of removing a piece from the joint to ease the bunion.
-The procedure is called the Hohmann osteotomy, and it was the first real foot surgery with multiple successes.
+As time went on, bunion issues continued and doctors tried to invent new treatments.
+In 1881, Dr. Reverdin had the first successful procedure for treating bunions.
+It was a way of removing a piece from the joint to ease the bunion.
+The procedure is called the Hohmann osteotomy, and it was the first foot surgery with multiple successes.

 Still, it wasn’t fool proof.
-Doctors believed there had to be a better way of treating patients.
-Doctors wanted to ensure that quality of life is not affected.
+Doctors believed there had to be a better way of treating bunions without causing upheval to patients’ lives.

 Foot Surgery: The Nineties to Now

-The 1990’s was when the procedure truly sparked innovation in the minds of doctors.
+In the 1990’s, innovation began to flourish.
 With the latest technology at hand, different minimally invasive foot procedures began to spring up all over the country.
-They designed science and bone physics for MIS.
-These included:

-- Davis’s Law: It uses this model in anatomy and physiology to describe how soft tissue replicates itself.
+- Davis’s Law: Describes how soft tissue replicates itself.

-- Wolff’s Law: The law applies to the phenomenon where bone heals according to the stresses it is subject to.
+- Wolff’s Law: Describes how bone heals according to the stresses it is subject to.

-Then, Dr. Bosch and his team discovered that out of 114 feet, 81% of patients were satisfied, with 95% reported no pain.
+Dr. Bosch and his team discovered that out of 114 feet, 81% of patients were satisfied, with 95% reporting no pain.
 There was also a significant reduction in radiographic measurements.
 They deemed the procedure a great success.

 In that study, 91% of patients reported satisfaction.

-Finally, minimally invasive foot surgery is one of the easiest and less stressful procedures a patient can have on their bunion.
-Today, they write many articles and guides about how successful this procedure is.
-Using the latest technology, doctors have found a means to not only improve a patient’s quality of life but do so in the least invasive way possible.
+Today, minimally invasive foot surgery is one of the easiest and least stressful bunion-removal procedures available.
+Doctors have finally created a means to not only improve a patient’s quality of life but do so in the least invasive way possible.